He-jerry/MikuMikuDance_Start-from-animation-video/README.md

 Further Update
 ====

+- [x] Add Human Pose Estimation to see if the performance increases

-- [ ] 编码Finish the VMD file generation
+- [ ] Finish the VMD file generation

-- [ ] 编码Replace some methods by Unsupervised Learning to solve the domain gap problem
+- [ ] Replace some methods by Unsupervised Learning to solve the domain gap problem

-- [ ] 编码GAN network embedded to do Domain Adaption
+- [ ] GAN network embedded to do Domain Adaption